Mr-incognito1109/DiscordRequestApi/README.md

 # DiscordRequestApi

-Use Discords request api to send messages through cli.
+Dm Someone or message in a specific channel without using discordby the help of python's request librabry.
 (No need to open discord 😎,Just run the script)

 # Requirements